Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Candid portraits are great for capturing a person’s natural expression and personality.

-If you’re looking to take a candid portrait, be sure to be stealthy!
+If you want to take a candid portrait, be sure to be stealthy!
 You don’t want your subject to catch you taking their picture, or the shot will lose its candor.

-A great way to incorporate a candid image is to take photographs of your subject during a photo session when they aren’t ready for a photo.
+A great way to incorporate a candid image is to photograph your subject during a photo session when they aren’t ready for a photo.

-For example, you could tell them you’re going to take a photo but then tell a quick joke that catches them off-guard.
+For example, you could tell them you’ll take a photo but then tell a quick joke that catches them off-guard.

 While they are smiling/laughing at the joke, take the photo.